-Name Description Event Analysis time events.
-Maximum Viewable Realtime Events Specifies the maximum number of most recent events cached by the Tenable Nessus Network Monitor engine.
-This setting is in effect only when Realtime Event Analysis is enabled.
-Maximum Realtime Log Files Specifies the maximum number of real-time log files written to the disk.
-Reports Report Threshold Specifies the number of times the encryption detection algorithm executes during a session.
+Name Description executes during a session.
 Once the threshold is reached, the algorithm no longer executes during the session.
 By default, this option is set to 3 by def.
 Report Lifetime Specifies, in days, how long vulnerabilities and snapshot reports are cached.
 After the configured number of days is met, discovered vulnerabilities and snapshot reports are removed.
 This option can be set to a maximum value of 90 days.
 By default, this option is set to 7 and cannot be set higher than the Host Lifetime value.
 Host Lifetime Specifies, in days, how long hosts are cached.
 After the configured number of days is met, discovered hosts are removed.
 This option can be set to a maximum value of 365 days.
 By default, this option is set to 7 and cannot be set lower than the Report Lifetime value.
-Report Frequency Specifies, in minutes, how often Tenable Nessus Network Monitor writes a report.
+Report Frequency Specifies, in minutes, how often Tenable Network Monitor writes a report.
 By default, this option is set to 15.
-Tenable Security Center retrieves the Tenable Nessus Network Monitor report every 15 minutes.
+Tenable Security Center retrieves the Tenable Network Monitor report every 15 minutes.
 Knowledgebase Lifetime Specifies, in seconds, the maximum length of time that a knowledgebase entry remains valid after its addition.
 By default, this option is set to 864000.
-New Asset Specifies, in days, how long Tenable Nessus Network Monitor monitors traffic before detecting new hosts.
-Tenable Nessus Network Monitor
+New Asset Discovery Interval Specifies, in days, how long Tenable Network Monitor monitors traffic before detecting new hosts.
+Tenable Network Monitor listens to network traffic and attempts to discover when a new host has been added.
+To do this, Tenable Network Monitor constantly compares a list of hosts that have generated traffic in the past to those currently generating traffic.
+If it finds a new host generating traffic, it issues a "new host alert" via the detecting new hosts.
+By default, this option is set to 2.